 - How Rikshem runs its business can have a long-term impact on the company's reputation.
-If mistakes are made as a result of incompetence or ignorance of relevant rules, this can have a negative impact on reputation. - A low level of awareness of Rikshem can have an influence when tenants choose a landlord. - Deficiencies in Rikshem's sustainability efforts, or bribery/ corruption can result in business risks such as reputational damage, as well as legal and financial consequences for Rikshem.
+If mistakes are made as a result of incompetence or ignorance of relevant rules, - A low level of awareness of Rikshem can have an influence when tenants choose a landlord.